-Elizabeth is excited to join the Gallatin Conservation District!
-She is from Montana and has Bachelor’s Degree in Biological Science focused in Fish and Wildlife Management Ecology from Montana State University-Bozeman.
+Elizabeth is from Montana and has Bachelor’s Degree in Biological Science focused in Fish and Wildlife Management Ecology from Montana State University-Bozeman.
 After college, Elizabeth returned to eastern Montana to work as a Northern Plains Conservation Specialist for American Bird Conservancy in her home community.
 Her background is in agriculture, natural resources and the ecology of Montana.
 Elizabeth enjoys hiking, camping, and floating the river with her dog whenever she gets the chance.

 Sydney Lyons – Education and Outreach Director

 Sydney is passionate about protecting the Earth’s natural resources and teaching others to do the same.
 She earned her Bachelor’s Degree in Environmental Science and Pollution Control from Colorado Mesa University.
 Sydney’s background is in conservation education and community outreach.
 She has extensive experience working in the field, in laboratories, and under various land management agencies.
 She has a deep love of the outdoors and spends much of her free time exploring the valley.
 When Sydney isn’t working with the community or planning in the office, you can find her skiing at Bridger Bowl, biking around the Highlands, or walking dogs at Heart of the Valley.

 Leia Miller – Education Specialist